will-lumley/macColorPicker/README.md

 ## Example Project

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and open the example Xcode Project in RichEditorExample.

 ## Requirements